goblinfactory/konsole/README.md

 First draft of Konsole (forms) is working.
 Starting with readonly forms.
 Below are examples showing auto rendering of simple objects.
 (Currently only text fields, readonly, simple objects.)
 On the backlog; add additional field types, complex objects, and editing.
+27.03.2016 - Forms is not yet part of the latest nuget package.
+Will be adding forms to the nuget package when a few more features are in the github code.

 ````csharp